TangChr/jhub/README.md

 });

 // List all releases for repository TangChr/jhub. jhub must be initialized before this.
-// In this case, jhub.userRepo('TangChr', 'jhub') can also be used. var repo = jhub.repo('jhub');
+// In this case, jhub.repo('TangChr', 'jhub') can also be used. var repo = jhub.repo('jhub');
 repo.releases(function(releases) {
     for(var r in releases) {